Anmol53/react-conceptual-questions/README.md

 10. ## Have you used Context?

-    In a `React` application, data is passed top-down (parent to child) via props, but it becomes tedious when data is required by many components within an application. `Context` provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.
+    In a `React` application, data is passed top-down (parent to child) via props, but it becomes tedious when many components require data within an application. `Context` provides a way to share values like these between components without having to pass a prop through every level of the tree explicitly.
 Context is primarily used when some data needs to be accessible by many components at different nesting levels.

     Context is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, etc.